 In the Greensand, there are rich, well-preserved brachiopod and bivalve beds, which yield a great variety of species.
 Gastropods can also be collected, if the Greensand is freshly exposed on the foreshore, it is as soft as that of the Gault, but exposure to air turns it rock hard.
 During scouring tides, many very good molluscs can be collected in near perfect condition.

-Southeast of Holworth House, there is a range of Lower and Upper Cretaceous rocks, consisting of Upper Greensand and Chalk.
-The fault at Holworth House dominates White Nothe giving rise to vertical sections.
+Southeast of Holworth House, which can be easily observed at beach level high in the cliff, there is a range of Lower and Upper Cretaceous rocks, consisting of Upper Greensand, Gault and Chalk.
+The fault at Holworth House dominates White Nothe giving rise to vertical sections of the Chalk group.

 Common sense when collecting at all locations should be taken and knowledge of tide times should always be noted.
 Ensure you visit during falling tide and return in good time as it is easy to be cut off from the tide.
 At White Nothe, many large boulders can make access very difficult and it is easy to trip or fall over.
 You should also keep away from the cliff faces.

 The use of hammers is not allowed.
 Hard hats should be worn at all times, as the cliffs are unstable.
 Take plenty of drink and food if you are planning to do the full walk.